penmasters/zabbix-book/docs/ch04-zabbix-collecting-data/ipmi.md

 ipmitool does not talk to the operating system.
 Instead, it connects straight to the BMC using IPMI over LAN, authenticates using the configured credentials, and requests sensor data or management actions.
-In many ways, Zabbix’s native IPMI monitoring behaves very similarly, it simply automates and schedules the same type of queries.
+In many ways, Zabbix's native IPMI monitoring behaves very similarly, it simply automates and schedules the same type of queries.

 Using `ipmitool` manually is therefore an excellent way to validate connectivity, credentials, and available sensors before attempting to monitor a system with Zabbix.

+---

 #### Installing ipmitool